slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through - trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!» - it means they’ve stopped thinking.'*

 <!--
+> *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*

 From Scott Adams (Dilbert):
 > Rational People: Use data and reason to arrive at truth.
 (This group is mostly imaginary.)
 > Word-Thinkers: Use labels, word definitions, and analogies to create the illusion of rational thinking.
 This group is 99% of the world.